Tyrtania119/ConsoleSudoku/README.md

 Player can choose size of board (4x4, 9x9 or 16x16).
 When playing on 16x16 board game uses hex number system [Important 16=G not 10 for readibility].
+Player can input numerical values when playing on 16x16 ex.
+10 not A

 Player can choose difficulty (Novice, Apprentice, Master).
 The higher difficulty, the less numbers shown on starting board.